 The transportation industry has undergone difficult changes in the past few years.
 Serious complications like rising fuel costs, driver shortages, and compliance with new mandates are just a few of the issues currently plaguing fleet leadership.

 In this unpredictable environment, companies can be reluctant to invest in fleet management technology.
-After all, with revenue decreasing all around, why should businesses spend so much money on software?
+After all, with revenue decreasing all around, why should businesses spend money on software?

 While this is an important question to raise, the long-term benefits that fleet management technology provides far outweigh the price of the investment.